Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experimental Validation

-\textbf{\planqd{}:} Our algorithm, defined in \sref{sec:approach}, adapted to the Steakhouse domain.
-We chose an initial pair of prompts and iteratively mutated them until the budget was exhausted.
 We maximize ``Fitness'' (objective function for QD) and diversify ``Difference in Number of Meat Put on Grill'', ``Difference in Number of Dish Served'' and ``Difference in Number of Onion Chopped'' (measure functions for QD).

-\textbf{Random Mutation:} A baseline in which an LLM generated 100 prompts to evaluate based on the same initial pair of prompts as in \planqd{}.
+\textbf{Random Batch:} A baseline in which an LLM generated 100 prompts to evaluate based on the same initial pair of prompts as in \planqd{}.
 The key differences here are that the mutator LLM does not have any explicit measures to diversify and does not have stepping stones of prompts that led to diverse and high-quality agents.